 XOS is helping you generate the control plane by allowing you to define your own service models that are then synchronized to either Kubernetes, OpenStack or other environments.

 Usually you’d have to write a model (detailing attributes and components of future resources) as well as a synchronizer (detailing what steps to take for which model), for example for custom services.

 Luckily there is already a base-kubernetes service, that allows you to wrap your Kubernetes resources.

-Starting with the initial step in the diagram above, we want a CORD installation that includes XOS.
+Starting with step 0 in the diagram above, we want a CORD installation that includes XOS.
 The simplest and fastest way of doing that is installing COMAC-in-a-box by running

 git clone https://gerrit.opencord.org/automation-tools cd automation-tools/comac-in-a-box make make test